-Here are a few items to take care of before listing your home.
-Completing these items can make the sale process quicker and easier in the long run.
+Here are a few items to take care of before listing your home to make the sale process quicker and easier in the long run.

 Consider a pre-sale home inspection.